-EPEC Ltd are fully qualified and accredited experts in energy consultancy and renewable energy installations.
-If you are looking for solar panels, heat pumps, Sunamp UniQ heat batteries and other ways to save energy then we can help you.
+EPEC Ltd are a team of fully qualified and accredited heating and plumbing engineers, energy consultants and renewable energy installers.
+If you are looking for heating engineers to design, install and maintain heating systems, plumbing solutions, solar panels, heat pumps, Sunamp UniQ heat batteries and other ways to save energy then we can help you.
 We also carry out domestic EPCs and offer a commercial and domestic energy management service.

 We are experienced energy managers and offer a complete and competitively priced energy management service.